vatlab/sos/doc/sos_format_v1.md

 var_name=default_value
 ```

-The default value can be string, list of string, or expressions that return string or list of string.
+The default value can be number, string, list of string, or expressions that return these types.
+Other types can be used but there is no guarantee that they can be converted from command line arguments sucessfully.
 For example

 ```
 # path to tool gatk